Honoring Our Legacy

 Founder’s Celebration 2023

-One hundred and sixty-seven years ago, Butler University was founded on the principles of diversity, equality, and inclusion.
+One hundred and sixty-eight years ago, Butler University was founded on the principles of diversity, equality, and inclusion.
 Those characteristics were innovative in 1855, and are still vital today as we seek to recapture and reclaim the values of Ovid Butler.
 The purpose of Founder’s Celebration is to honor and celebrate the legacy of our founder and his vision to provide the highest quality education to all individuals regardless of race, gender or circumstance.

 About Ovid Butler

 Ovid Butler was an Indianapolis lawyer, philanthropist, and founder of North Western Christian University (today’s Butler University).
 Born February 7, 1801, in Augusta, New York, Butler moved with his family to Indiana in 1817.
 After practicing law in Shelbyville from 1825 to 1836, Butler moved to Indianapolis where he practiced law until 1849.
 His law partner of eleven years, Calvin Fletcher, considered himself blessed to have such a partner, and called Butler “a man of strict integrity great diligence & integrity”(Diary of Calvin Fletcher, vol. 3, p.
 198, Saturday, October 11, 1845).
 Although ill health led Butler to retire from his law practice in 1849, his involvement in a variety of civic causes continued.

 Butler was an active supporter of the antislavery movement.
 In 1848 he was elected as vice president of Indiana’s Free Soil Party, and backed the Free Soil Banner, a campaign paper for the party.
 In addition to his efforts on behalf of the antislavery cause, Butler was a leader in education.
 His desire to found and maintain a university dedicated to non-sectarian Christianity was a driving force in the creation of North Western Christian University.